-Meet two Do-It-Yourself small home builders Joe and “Farmer Jane” of Our Tiny Studio.
+Meet two Do-It-Yourself small home builders Joe and “Farmer Jane”.
 The couple is taking an educational and practical journey of adding a 250 square foot studio in their backyard.
 They plan to move into it and rent out their main home.
 Downsizing would greatly reduce their housing costs and give them the opportunity to retire early and comfortably.

 The design phase of the project began in June 2012.
 Drawing inspiration from various smaller house and smaller living resources, Joe and Jane came up with a single-story rectangular wood-frame studio with a bathroom, kitchen, and a sleeping/living area.
 They were guided by the motto, “The simpler, the better,” as they were planning to do most of the construction themselves.